stackbit-projects/bounce-house-47249/content/pages/blog/howtoplanapartycsra.md

 seo:
   title: How to plan a party in Augusta
   description: >-
-    Tips for planning a backyard part in Augusta, Evans,
+    Tips for planning a backyard part in Augusta, Evans, and Aiken
   extra:
     - name: 'og:type'
       value: article